rebeccaamador/topic-sync-automation/README.md

 The `local-testing/` directory contains dry-run scripts that let you **preview changes** before running the full automation.
 These scripts are perfect for:

-- Testing changes locally
+- Testing changes locally before creating PRs
 - Validating topic configurations
-- Understanding what will be modified
+- Understanding what will be modified in each repository
 - Learning how the automation works

 ### Step 1: Test helm-apps Changes